Sydney Smith (pathologist)

-Sir Sydney Alfred Smith CBE OPR FRSE LLD (4 August 1883 in Roxburgh, New Zealand – 8 May 1969 in Edinburgh, Scotland), was a renowned forensic scientist and pathologist.
+Sir Sydney Alfred Smith CBE OPR FRSE (4 August 1883 – 8 May 1969), was a forensic scientist, pathologist and one of the pre-eminent medico-legal specialists in the world.
 From 1928 to 1953, Smith was Regius Professor of Forensic Medicine at the University of Edinburgh, a well-known forensic department of that time.
-Smith's popular 1959 autobiography, Mostly Murder, has run through many British and American editions, the latest in 1988.
+Smith's iconic 1959 autobiography Mostly Murder has run through many British and American editions and has been translated into several other languages.

 Life

-Smith was born at Roxburgh, Otago, in New Zealand the son of Mary Elizabeth Wilkinson and James Jackson Smith.
+Smith was born at Roxburgh, Otago, in New Zealand.
+He was son of James Jackson Smith and Mary Elizabeth Wilkinson.

 He was educated at Roxburgh public school, and Victoria College, Wellington.
 He later won a Vans Dunlop scholarship to study botany and zoology at the University of Edinburgh.
 He transferred to medicine and graduated with an MB ChB in 1912, with first-class honours, and then undertook a research scholarship, receiving a Diploma in Public Health (DPH) in 1913.

 Following a short period in general practice, Smith became an assistant in at the University of Edinburgh department of forensic medicine at the suggestion of Professor Henry Harvey Littlejohn.
 He obtained his doctorate (MD) in 1914 with a gold medal, and also won the Alison Prize.

 Smith returned to New Zealand in 1914 and took up a post as Medical Officer of Health for Otago at Dunedin.
 During World War I, Smith served as a major in the New Zealand Army Corps.
 In 1917, Smith took up a post as medico-legal advisor to the Government of Egypt and senior lecturer in forensic medicine at the School of Medicine in Cairo.
 Smith went on to establish himself as an authority in the field of ballistics and firearms in forensic medicine, publishing the first edition of Textbook of Forensic Medicine in 1925.

 In 1928, Smith was appointed to the Regius Chair of forensic medicine at the University of Edinburgh.
 In 1929 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir Edmund Taylor Whittaker, Ralph Allan Sampson, Thomas James Jehu and James Ritchie.
+In 1930 he was elected a member of the Harveian Society of Edinburgh.